siemens/fluffi/getting_started.md

 - change /srv/fluffi/data/smb/files/initial/MAC2Host.csv to contain the MAC addresses and hosts of your executor machines (if you want to set host names according to MAC addresses)
 - replace the files in /srv/fluffi/data/smb/files/initial/updatesWS2008 and /srv/fluffi/data/ftp/files/initial/windows/ansible with the actual files.
 The files stored there in the git are just text files with links to where you can download the actual files.

-Copy the GlobalManager to /srv/fluffi/data/fluffigm
+Copy the GlobalManager to /srv/fluffi/data/fluffigm (make sure to include *.so files)

 Set file permissions correctly: